CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Experiments

 \subsubsection{Architectural Comparison}

 Table~\ref{tab:arch_comp} summarizes the architectural comparison.
 For the trained terrain categories, the stair entries are indexed by riser height and tread depth, while the gap and platform entries are indexed by gap width and platform height, all in centimeters.
 For stairs, gap, and platform, the OOD columns denote difficulty levels outside the training range.
 In the additional MuJoCo OOD evaluation, the values in parentheses denote the numbers of successful terrains out of 20 test terrains.
-The Overall score is computed from the stair, gap, and platform success rates only, excluding the additional MuJoCo OOD evaluation.
-Full CReF achieves the best overall terrain-traversal performance and consistently outperforms both the ablated variants and the perceptive baseline HPL.
-Its advantage becomes more pronounced as terrain difficulty increases, especially on unseen and out-of-distribution settings, including the additional MuJoCo evaluation.
-These results indicate that the proposed framework improves both robustness and generalization.
+The Overall score is computed from the stair, gap, and platform success rates only, excluding MuJoCo.
+Full CReF achieves the best overall performance and consistently outperforms the ablated variants and the perceptive baseline HPL, with larger advantages on harder and out-of-distribution terrains, including the additional MuJoCo evaluation.
+These results demonstrate improved robustness and generalization.

-Among the ablations, removing cross-modal attention causes the most significant degradation, particularly on hard and out-of-distribution terrains, showing that state-conditioned depth feature extraction is critical for perceptive traversal.
-Removing GRF or the highway gate also weakens performance, especially under more challenging conditions, indicating that both gated residual fusion (GRF) for multimodal integration and recurrent fusion for state-dependent memory usage contribute to robust terrain locomotion.